RedTurtle/design.plone.ioprenoto/README.rst

 design.plone.ioprenoto
 ======================

-This product is designed to integrate `redturtle.prenotazioni` package with `design.plone.ioprenoto`
+This product is designed to integrate `redturtle.prenotazioni` package with `design.plone.contenttypes`

 Features
 --------